main banner

 Boeing B-17 Flying Fortress, Athenry, Galway, January 15th, 1943

-Of all the survivable landings of foreign aircraft that occurred in neutral Ireland during the Second World War, perhaps the best known about is the landing of the aircraft commonly referred to as 'Stinky".
+Of all the survivable landings of foreign aircraft that occurred in neutral Ireland during the Second World War, perhaps the best known about is the landing of the American B-17 Flying Fortress bomber commonly referred to as 'Stinky" at the town of Athenry in County Galway.

-This was the nose art at one time painted on the nose of Boeing B-17E Flying Fortress serial number 41-9045.
+'Stinky' was the nose art at one time painted on the nose of Boeing B-17E Flying Fortress serial number 41-9045.
 And this was the aircraft that on January 15th 1943 was forced to make an emergency landing on the grounds of the Agricultural College in Athenry, Co.
 Galway.
+This is now the Mellows Campus outside the town.

 On board the aircraft were fifteen American service personnel and one British pilot of the Royal Air Force.